zhaoshuoxp/Pipelines-Wrappers/README.md

 * logs: running logs and fastqc reports.

 > NOTE:
- Sample names in conditions.txt have to match featureCounts output, check your text or generate it by the script.
+Sample names in meta.txt have to match the featureCounts output exactly, check your text or use this script to create it.
- This script cannot compare the DE genes condition by condition automatically if you have >2 conditions to compare.
-Either edit deseq.r or load featureCounts.txt to R. A online tool can be used: [iDEP](http://bioinformatics.sdstate.edu/idep/).
+This script cannot automatically run the DEG discovery pair-wisely if you have >2 groups.
+Either edit deseq.r or analyze it manually in R. A online tool might be useful: [iDEP](http://bioinformatics.sdstate.edu/idep/).